Desire32/custom-ml-model/README.md

 ## Features
 - LoRA fine-tuning with 8-bit quantization
-- FAISS-based semantic search and RAG implementation
+- FAISS-based semantic search and RAG implementations
 - MLflow integration for experiment tracking
 - Support for TinyLlama, Mistral, Llama, and Phi-2 models